Skin cancer is a disease in which malignant (cancer) cells form in the tissues of the skin.

 Basal cell carcinoma and squamous cell carcinoma are the most common forms of skin cancer but have substantially better prognoses than the less common, generally more aggressive melanoma.

 Melanoma is a reportable cancer in U.S. cancer registries, so there are more reliable estimates of incidence than is the case with nonmelanoma skin cancers.
-In 2011, it is estimated that 70,230 individuals in the United States will be diagnosed with melanoma and approximately 8,790 will die of it.
+In 2013, it is estimated that 76,690 individuals in the United States will be diagnosed with melanoma and approximately 9,480 will die of it.
 The incidence of melanoma has been increasing for at least 30 years.
-Melanoma mortality rates have been decreasing in whites younger than 50 years by 3.0% per year in men since 1991 and by 2.2% per year in women since 1984.
-However, the rates have been increasing by 1.1% per year since 1989 in white men aged 50 years and older and have been stable since 1990 in white women aged 50 years and older.
+From 2005 to 2009, melanoma mortality rates decreased in whites younger than 50 years by 2.8% per year in men and by 2.0 % per year in women.
+However, the rates have been increasing by 1.1% per year in white men aged 50 years and older, and have been stable in white women aged 50 years and older during this same time period.

 A study of skin biopsy rates in relation to melanoma incidence rates obtained from the Surveillance, Epidemiology, and End Results Program of the National Cancer Institute indicated that much of the observed increase in incidence between 1986 and 2001 was confined to local disease and was most likely caused by overdiagnosis as a result of increased skin biopsy rates during this period.